 The Louisville Slugger Fastpitch LXT comes with a patented TRU3 Design, meaning a 3 piece construction for the bat which gives very much power and an actual trampoline effect to the ball.

-Swinging faster and harder with lower vibration is also a plus for this bat, thanks to same new technology used by Slugger.
+Swinging faster and harder with lower vibration is also a plus for this bat, thanks to some new technology used by Slugger.

 The superior composite material used, S1iD technology is also an advantage because it gives the lowest weight possible for this bat making it the perfect bat also for girls who seem to enjoy it and improve their playing on this bat, if we take people’s review in consideration.

-An extra advantage: the producer comes with one year warranty for this bat for 30 days performance.
+An extra advantage: the producer comes with one year warranty for this bat for 30 days of the performance.

 There are some decisions you have to make that have a huge impact on your play.
 Picking the perfect bat for the game is one of them.
 There are some factors that turn a regular bat into the best bat for you.